-The Company pays each executive officer an annual base salary in order to provide the executive with a predictable level of income and enable the executive to meet living expenses and financial commitments.
+The Company pays each executive officer an annual base salary to provide the executive with a predictable level of income and enable the executive to meet living expenses and financial commitments.
 The Compensation Committee views base salary as a way to provide a non-performance based element of compensation that is certain and predictable.
-The Compensation Committee believes the base salaries paid to the Company's executive officers in 2012 were modest compared to other financial service firms.

-The annual base salaries for Sean M. O'Connor, Paul G. Anderson and Scott J. Branch in 2012 were \$400,000, unchanged from 2010 and 2011.
-The annual base salaries for William J. Dunaway and Brian T. Sephton in 2012 were \$200,000, also unchanged from 2010 and 2011.
+The Compensation Committee believes the base salaries paid to the Company's executive officers in 2013 were modest compared to other financial service firms.
+The annual base salaries for Sean M. O'Connor and Scott J. Branch in 2013 were \$400,000, unchanged since 2010.
+The annual base salaries for William J. Dunaway and Brian T. Sephton were increased in 2013 to \$275,000, after remaining unchanged at \$200,000 for fiscal years 2010 - 2012.
+The annual base salary in 2013 for Peter J. Nessler, Jr. was \$325,000.